aschul58/RecipeAgent/README.md

 **Implementation:**
 A lightweight **FastAPI** service exposes endpoints like `/chat` and `/plan`.
-It takes user messages as input, processes them through the agent, and returns structured JSON responses.
+It takes user messages as input, processes them through the agent pipeline, and returns structured JSON responses.
-The backend can be started locally or containerized for deployment.
+The backend can run locally, in Docker, or on a cloud platform like Render.

 ---